YannickBlais/Udacity-CarND-Vehicle-Detection/writeup.md

 ![alt text][image7]
 ![alt text][image8]

-I chose those boxe sizes to perform searches at many different scales, and since the classification was rather fast compared with other options that I tried, I could use a lot of them.
+I chose those boxe sizes to perform searches at many different scales to maximize the chance of finding a match, and since the classification was rather fast compared with other options that I tried, I could use a lot of them.
 The smaller boxes search more on locations in the road far away while the bigger ones on locations nearby the driver.
 I mostly concentrated the search in the center where I often lost track of the white car (see discussion for more on this).

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?